Ermal Kuqo: Post-playing career

-Ermal Kuqo started to work closely with the EuroLeague media department after finishing his playing career and is a regular fixture on the league's website's Experts Round Table series for the last 4 seasons.
+Kuqo started to work closely with the EuroLeague media department after finishing his playing career and is a regular fixture on the league's website's Experts Round Table series for the last 4 seasons.
 He was one of the Euroleague Ambassadors during the EuroLeague Final Four held in Istanbul in 2017 and took active part during the activities set up during the event.

 Ermal was the host of one of the EuroLeague Final Four 2017 promo mini documentaries featuring Istanbul as the only player to have played for all Euroleague teams of 2016–17 season from Istanbul.
 The documentary featured Ermal having conversations with several prominent names leading and representing Turkish basketball in several hotspots around the city of Istanbul.
 The highlight of the documentary is the casual dinner with two of the greatest coaches in the history of the Euroleague, Željko Obradović and David Blatt.
 The mini-film has had over 100k views on Youtube.